maheshmohanmr/maheshmohanmr.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome all!
 I am an Assistant Professor in the [Centre of Excellence in Artificial Intelligence (CAI)](http://www.ai.iitkgp.ac.in/), [IIT Kharagpur](https://www.iitkgp.ac.in/).
-Here, we form a group named &#8220;Signal Processing and Artificial Intelligence&#8221;.
+Here, I am building a group named &#8220;Signal Processing and Artificial Intelligence&#8221;.
 Our group specializes in the intersection of Signal Processing with Deep Learning and Computer Vision.

 Previously, I was a  Postdoctoral Researcher in the [Coordinated Science Laboratory](https://csl.illinois.edu/), [University of Illinois Urbana-Champaign](https://illinois.edu/), where I was advised by [Prof. Narendra Ahuja](https://ece.illinois.edu/about/directory/faculty/n-ahuja).
 My postdoc research lies at the intersection of  Signal Processing and Deep Learning, aimed for Computer Vision applications.